-Appointment of 16.
-A substitute arbitrator shall be appointed according to the substitute arbitrator.
-16. A substitute arbitrator shall be appointed according to the arbitrator being replaced where-
+Appointment of16.
+A substitute arbitrator shall be appointed according to the rulessubstitutethat were applicable to the appointment of the arbitrator being replacedarbitrator.where-

 - (a) the mandate of an arbitrator terminates under section 14 or 15; - (b) an arbitrator withdraws from office for any other reason; - (c) an arbitrator's mandate is revoked by agreement of the parties; or - (d) an arbitrator's mandate is terminated in any other case.